THE PLAYER PATHWAY

 Boreham Wood FC First Team

-With our Head of Football Luke Garrard being the First Team Manager and Academy Manager Cameron Mawer being the First Team Coach, our Academy set up provides great synergy and a clear pathway from the Academy into the First Team.
-In addition, we also have a number of First Team players who couples their player duties with coaching roles within the Academy, namely Ryan Huddart, Danny Woodards, Ricky Shakes, Tom Champion, David Stephens, Femi Ilesanmi, Jamal Fyfield, Kane Smith and Sorba Thomas.
+With our Head of Football Luke Garrard being the First Team Manager, our Academy set up provides great synergy and a clear pathway from the Academy into the First Team.
+In addition, we also have a number of First Team coaches/players who couples their player duties with coaching roles within the Academy, namely Connor Smith, Lloyd Doyley, David Stephens, Femi Ilesanmi, Jamal Fyfield and Kane Smith.

 The next progression following the Under 19’s group is our First Team here at Boreham Wood FC.
 Of all the progressions along our ‘player pathway’ this is probably the hardest to accomplish and in truth should be broken down into the smaller, more achievable milestones, as becoming a complete player at National League level overnight is a difficult task to say the least.